dmlc/xgboost/README.md

 ====
 * Rabit is designed for algorithms that replicate same global model across nodes, while each node operating on local parition of data.
 * The global statistics collection is done by using Allreduce
-* Currently, Rabit is not good at problems where model is distributed across nodes, other abstractions might suits the purpose (for example [parameter server](https://github.com/mli/parameter_server))

 Design Goal
 ====